 What is humane education and why do we need it?

-Teaching children about human rights, animal protection and environmental ethics develops more compassionate youth and creates a more humane, sustainable world for all life on earth.
+Teaching children about social justice, animal protection, and environmental ethics develops more compassionate youth and creates a more humane, sustainable world for all life on earth.

-To prepare our children for life after school, we teach them reading, writing, history, math, art and science.
-In a world facing global issues like pollution, institutionalized animal cruelty, and poverty, the next generation needs to be given instruction on more than just the basics.
-They need to be taught how they can help make this world a better place for people, animals and the environment.
+To prepare our children for life after school, we teach them reading, writing, history, math, art, and science.
+In a society facing global issues like interpersonal violence, pollution, institutionalized animal cruelty, and poverty, the next generation needs to be given instruction on more than just the basics.
+They need to be taught how they can help make this world a better place for people, animals, and the environment.

 In its broadest sense, humane education fosters compassion and respect for all living beings and the environment, and empowers students by giving them the tools to make more compassionate and informed choices that combat real-world problems.